7-Eleven surveillance video offers last glimpse of missing woman - NewsBreak

 SAN DIEGO ( KSWB ) – New surveillance video released Thursday shows a missing woman and her boyfriend at a 7-Eleven in downtown San Diego, in what is possibly the last time she was seen before vanishing last month.

 The two videos released by San Diego police show Norris and Smith walking into the store at 222 Park Blvd. near Petco Park about 11:25 p.m.
 Nov.
 4. She was reported missing by her mother to SDPD on Nov.
-9.World’s largest Christmas tree damaged by high winds in Oklahoma
+9.Mother refuses to ‘think the worst’ after Lateche Norris goes missing

 In the videos, Norris is seen wearing a black hooded sweatshirt over a navy T-shirt, khaki pants, black skater shoes with white trim and carrying a black-and-white checkered backpack.
 She is 5-foot-8 and weighs 160 pounds, with dark hair and brown eyes.
 She goes by the name “Tesha,” police said.